jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/unboxing.rst

   connections.
 If you find a cable with a loose end or partially unplugged you'll have to plug it back.  **This is quite important, we've seen controllers that looked like they were delivered using a roller coaster!**.
-If you are not confortable replugging the cables by yourself, reach out to the dVRK maintainers.
+If you are not comfortable re-plugging the cables by yourself, reach out to the dVRK maintainers.
 * We recommend plugging all your controllers to a single power strip with a switch.
 This will ensure that all controllers can be turned